davimnz/boa/README.md

 ## Run

-Run `make all` to execute all main source files if you have `make`.
+Run `make run` to execute all main source files if you have `make`.
 Otherwise, run the following files in order.

 ````
 python3 src/features/preprocessing.py      # removes useless data and generates geopositioning to sites